chase-lewis/JIE7351/README.md

 There were edits made to `bin/windows/kafka-run-class.bat`, specifically after line 124

+**Also make sure to run some sort of query on the studio server management on the database, or the consumer and producer will have trouble connecting to it**

+**Make sure to restart the computer after setting up the database configurations**

+##### The changes below were made because we wanted to use java8, but could not replace our old installation

 The javapath should be `set JAVA="%JAVA_HOME%/bin/java"`, but during installation, we replaced `%JAVA_HOME% with the actual path to the `java8jdk/bin` folder

 The javapath for `src/make_consumer.bat` was also changed, from `javac` and `java` to the respective classpath for the java8jdk

-**Also make sure to run some sort of query on the studio server management on the database, or the consumer and producer will have trouble connecting to it**

-**Make sure to restart the computer after setting up the database configurations**

 ### Running